quaris628/EinsteinEditor/README.md

  - 3 - Edit neuron descriptions
  - 4 - Edit neuron type
  - 4 - Deactivate/activate synapses
- - 4 - Have positions of neurons persist between saving/loading brain to a bibite (Credit to Lucifer!)
  - 4 - Save/Load sub-assemblies of neurons and synapses.
 Could load multiple subassemblies into one brain.
  - 4 - Show detailed info about neurons (e.g. range of outputs for an input neuron, description of the effects of an output neuron, description of hidden neuron's behavior...)
  - 5 - Sentience (?)